transducens/PILAR/aragonese/README.md

 Take down: We will comply to legitimate requests by removing the affected sources from the next release of the corpus.

+## Acknowledgements

+The literary translations were provided by the [Instituto de l'Aragonés](https://academiaaragonesadelalengua.org/instituto-aragones), part of the [Academia Aragonesa de la Lengua](https://academiaaragonesadelalengua.org/).